LagoVista/docs/Messaging/Parsing/DeviceIdParsing.md

 ---
 [Home](../../Index.md) > [Device Messaging](../Index.md) > [Parsing](Index.md)

-# Device Id Parsing
+# Device ID Parsing

-To allow for maximum flexibility your listeners can support monitoring and connecting to many different devices.
-In addition devices may send different types of messages.
-What you do in response to an incoming message is dependent on the device sending the message and the message id.
-Prior to the Planner establishing a course of action the Message Id and Device Id must be extracted from the incoming message.
+To allow for maximum flexibility, your listeners can support monitoring and connecting to many different devices.
+In addition, devices may send different types of messages.
+What you do in response to an incoming message is dependent on the device sending the message and the Message ID.
+Prior to the Planner establishing a course of action, the Message ID and Device ID must be extracted from the incoming message.

-As with extracting values from a message the message and device id's can be extracted from the following locations
+As with extracting values from a message, the message and device IDs can be extracted from the following locations:
 * Headers
 * Path
 * Query String